sanskagarwal/Games-Arena/README.md

 ### Games

-This section consists of games shown in beautiful cards:
+This section consists of games shown using css cards:

-1. Firstly, the card contains information about Genre( using icon and text below it)
+1. Firstly, the card contains information about Genre(using icon and text below it)
 2. Then a star is made on right if it is editor's choice
 3. Then it consists Game name, Ratings in Star, Ratings in Number, Platform, and lastly Release year